andela-shaji/file-to-db-parser/README.md

 FileParser Thread (2015-09-01 10:20:32)---- wrote UNIQUE ID RXN-8739 to buffer DBWriter Thread (2015-09-01 10:20:33) ----- collected UNIQUE ID RXN1001 from buffer
 ```

+## Test
+Tests for the various packages have also been created.